Table of Contents

 - The policy limit can adequately cover the damages.

 A notable exception is if the car accident resulted from a criminal act.
-Talk to your insurance provider to learn about the extent of coverage for your child’s actions.
+Talk to your insurance provider to learn about the extent of coverage for your childโs actions.
+You may also speak with a car accident lawyer to help you explore your legal options.

 What Are The Financial Responsibilities Of A Parent In A Car Crash?